 Mawgan Porth and the pretty village of St. Mawgan sit in the perfect location for a peaceful, relaxing and wonderfully memorable holiday here in Cornwall.
 Situated mid way between Padstow and Newquay close to the South West Coastal Path on the rugged north Cornish coast, Mawgan Porth offers you a beautiful west facing beach, stunning scenery, wondrous walks, superb surfing, an amazing variety of restaurants to suit everyone's taste and pocket, including a cosy pub, seafood restaurant, cafes and takeaways.

 Ground Floor: High ceilinged spacious entrance hall leading to kitchen (with dishwasher, microwave, fridge-freezer, 5-ring double oven range-style cooker) and doors to utility room (washing machine & tumble dryer) and downstairs cloakroom.
 An arch from the kitchen leads to the light and airy oak-floored dining room where there is also an upright piano for your entertainment.
 Large glass French doors open into the good sized sitting room, with open fire and lovely wooden flooring and a separate snug/TV room with a big corner sofa, TV/DVD/Blu-ray and Xbox 360, both with fabulous sea views and doors to the terrace.
 There is also a CD player and iPod dock.
-Two ground-floor bedrooms, again with those stunning views – a spacious double bedroom with 5' double (or can be converted to twin beds) and a further double (4'6") with French doors to the terrace.
+Two ground-floor bedrooms, again with those stunning views – a spacious double bedroom with 5' double (or can be converted to twin beds) with trundle bed (for a child) and a further double (4'6") with French doors to the terrace.
 Bathroom (bath with shower over) with WC.

 Facilities & Services